Women in Transition Program (WIT)

 - Online college courses

-- Books provided for Charter Oak State College courses
+- No charge for books for Charter Oak State College courses

-- Reimbursement of books for courses taken at other institutions
+- Reimbursement of book costs for courses taken at other institutions

 - Academic, career, and personal counseling

 Please Note: If you are interested in the program, please be sure to complete an application ASAP, as spots are contingent upon available funding which can become available at anytime.